Darwish-md/State-Exam-2023/Topic-04.md

 # Part 1: The SSH protocol, key generation, configuration of user settings
 ## The SSH protocol:
 - The SSH (Secure Shell) protocol is a network protocol that provides secure communication and remote administration capabilities over an unsecured network.
-It allows users to securely connect to a remote server or device and execute commands, transfer files, and manage systems remotely.
-SSH utilizes encryption and authentication mechanisms to ensure the confidentiality, integrity, and authenticity of the communication by running on top of the TCP protocol and always listens to the TCP/IP port number 22 by default, and it is secure since it encrypts the data using encryption algorithms like Advanced Encryption Standard AES or Data Encryption Standard DES.
+- It allows users to securely connect to a remote server or device and execute commands, transfer files, and manage systems remotely.
+- SSH utilizes encryption and authentication mechanisms to ensure the confidentiality, integrity, and authenticity of the communication by ***running on top of the TCP protocol and always listens to the TCP/IP port number 22 by default***, and it is secure since it encrypts the data using encryption ***algorithms like Advanced Encryption Standard AES or Data Encryption Standard DES.***

+### Establishing an SSH connection
-- When establishing an SSH connection, there are three key steps:
+There are three key steps:

   1. Verification of server: The client initiates the SSH connection and verifies the authenticity of the server by checking its public key.